dltj/dltj-blog/content/2007-01-24-fedora-update.markdown

 ---
 layout: wordpress-import
-status: publish
+status: published
 published: true
-title: 'A Vision for FEDORA's Future, an Implementation Plan to Get There, and a Project Update'
+title: 'A Vision for FEDORA''s Future, an Implementation Plan to Get There, and a Project Update'
 modified: 2007-01-24T22:46:09+00:00
 author: Peter Murray
 author_login: lyrdor